AsyrafHussin/vscode-settings/README.md

-# My Current Visual Studio Code Settings
+# My Visual Studio Code Settings

 I personally use this settings for my VS Code